Glenda J Ashleigh

 • Where are the nearest toilets?

 Your Guests are VIPs (Very Important Persons).
-Look after your guests’ needs and your guests will be happy!
+Look after your guests’ needs and everyone will be happy!
 Happy guests make for a happy celebration.
+Your highly recommended Celebrant will also be happy!

 Contact Glenda for help with your wedding planning.